macsrok/github-pull-notifier/README.md

 ```

 Adjust entrypoint.sh to your needs.
 The default is to run the script @ 10:45AM Mon-Friday Central United States time.
+to change the time zone udjust line 4 of Dockerfile, and rebuild.

 docker build .
 docker run -d --restart=unless-stopped -v /folder/containing/config.yaml:/config IMAGE_ID